Bookbinding

 This missal for the use of Rouen contains all the liturgical offices as they were celebrated in the church of Rouen in the 15th century, with prayers specific to this diocese.

 It was rebound in the 19th century in a low-quality brown calfskin binding, whose boards had detached.
-Due to the significant degradation of this binding, it was decided to replace it with a “preservation binding.”
-The covering and hinges are made of full alum-tawed leather, and the sewing was done on six single strips cut from the same leather.
-In addition to the durability provided by the alum-tawed leather, this type of binding minimizes the use of adhesives and combines openability with mechanical strength.
+Due to the significant degradation of this binding, it was decided to replace it with a “conservation binding.”
+The covering material and hinges are made of alum-tawed skin, and the sewing was done on six single strips cut from the same material.
+In addition to the durability provided by the alum-tawed skin, this type of binding minimises the use of adhesives and combines openability with mechanical strength.

 Half-Leather Binding with Annonay Paper Boards, Ernest Chantre, Recherches dans le Caucase, Volumes 1 and 2, 1885